What is ERP? A Comprehensive Guide to Enterprise Resource Planning

 Then, the manufacturing module can help with production planning by ensuring the availability of materials, parts, and machinery.

 Knowing how many items it must produce (based on data from the order management module and available goods logged in the inventory module, for instance) should trigger a quote request for parts and supplies through the purchasing module.
-It should also be able to schedule employees to production activities automatically.
+It should also be able to schedule employees for production activities automatically.

 4. Inventory Management